projectcontour/gimbal/docs/openstack-discoverer.md

 4. Verify the discoverer is up and running.
 5. Delete the old secret, or rollback the deployment if the discoverer failed to start.

+### Configuring the Gimbal Kubernetes client rate limiting

+The discoverer has two configuration parameters that control the request rate limiter of the Kubernetes client used to sync services and endpoints to the Gimbal cluster:

+* Queries per second (QPS): Number of requests per second that can be sent to the Gimbal API server.
+Set using the `--gimbal-client-qps` command-line flag.
+* Burst size: Number of requests that can be sent during a burst period.
+A burst is a period of time in which the number of requests can exceed the configured QPS, while still maintaining a smoothed QPS rate over time.
+Set using the `--gimbal-client-burst` command-line flag.

+These configuration parameters are dependent on your requirements and the hardware running the Gimbal cluster.
+If services and endpoints in your environment undergo a high rate of change, increase the QPS and burst parameters, but make sure that the Gimbal API server and etcd cluster can handle the increased load.

 ### Data flow

 Data flows from the remote cluster into the Gimbal cluster.
 The steps on how they replicate are as follows: